graguirre/CrystalGen/README.md

 CrystalGen
 ==========

-Python cubic lattice structure generator
+Python cubic lattice structure generator.
+Units: Angstrom.
+The outcome of the script will be write to stdout.

 Download
 ========